jonathanhestroffer/Neper-Docker/README.md

 3. Open Windows Powershell and cd into the directory where the repository was downloaded

-4. Build Docker image from DockerFile - "docker build -t 'name of image here' ."
+4. Build Docker image from Dockerfile - "docker build -t 'name of image here' ."

         $ docker build -t neper .